 This is because there is a direct relationship between improved intra-Africa cross border trade and improved AEAS.
+Within the framework of the Of the Regional Policy Dialogue on Integration of Climate Smart Agriculture, Cross Border Trade & Markets, and Foresight in AEAS Policy; and Launching of AFAAS AAEW2023 the need to promote joint investment at national borders, and to implement common customs union across regional economic communities.

-Within the framework of the African Continental Free Trade Area, it is important to reduce intraregional trade barriers, including tariff, quotas, and bills to the barest minimum to promote cross-border trade.
-Finally, there is the need to promote joint investment at national borders, and to implement common customs union across regional economic communities.
+African Continental Free Trade Area, it is important to reduce intraregional trade barriers, including tariff, quotas, and bills to the barest minimum to promote cross-border trade.
+Finally, there is